New to EARTH 520?

 - Overview: EARTH 520 is an elective course in Penn State's online Master of Education in Earth Sciences.
 This course covers a mix of fundamental topics in solid Earth science such as plate tectonic theory as well as current research being conducted here at Penn State.

 - Learning Environment: This Web site provides the primary instructional materials for the course.
-The "Resources" menu at left links to important supporting materials, while the "Course Outline" menu links to the course lessons.
+The "Resources" menu at left links to important supporting materials, while the "Lessons" menu links to the course lessons.

 - Topics of Study: There are eight lessons that will be completed at a rate of one or two weeks per lesson.
 Lesson learning activities are in the form of reading and discussion of both background knowledge and current scientific research related to the lesson topic, the collection and manipulation of appropriate data, and the assessment of the results of this work.
 By doing this, you will simultaneously become familiar with the content as well as the practice of science.
 You will also participate in online discussions about how to teach this content to specific secondary-school audiences.
 Following these lessons, you will complete a capstone project where you construct a teaching plan based on the topic of your choice.